Gen-Zod/Tampermonkey/README.md

 # Tampermonkey
 Scripts for the Tampermonkey extension (Chrome)

-Just collecting all of my tampermonkey scripts at one place :)
+Just a collection of my tampermonkey scripts :)